image-js/image-js-docs/docs/API reference/Filters/Median.md

 <details>
 <summary><b>Implementation</b></summary>

-Here's how a median filter is implemented in ImageJS:
+Here's how median filter is implemented in ImageJS:

 _Window or Kernel Selection_: The first step is to choose a small window or [kernel](../../Glossary.md#kernel 'glossary link to kernel').
 This window will move over the entire image, pixel by pixel.